AmberForrester/MERN-Blog/README.md

     ```
 2. Navigate to the `client` folder and create a file: `firebase.js`:

+    **Firebase Setup**:
+    - Import the functions you need from the SDKs you need:
     ```plaintext
-    Import the functions you need from the SDKs you need - import { initializeApp } from "firebase/app";
+        import { initializeApp } from "firebase/app";
+    ```

-    Add SDKs for Firebase products that you want to use using [Firebase](https://firebase.google.com/docs/web/setup#available-libraries)
+    - Add SDKs for Firebase products that you want to use using the resource [Firebase](https://firebase.google.com/docs/web/setup#available-libraries).

-    Add your web app's Firebase configuration -
+    - Add your web app's Firebase configuration:
-    For Firebase JS SDK v7.20.0 and later, measurementId is optional const firebaseConfig = {
+        For Firebase JS SDK v7.20.0 and later, measurementId is optional
+    ```plaintext
+        const firebaseConfig = {
             apiKey: ,
             authDomain: " ",
             projectId: " ",
             storageBucket: " ",
             messagingSenderId: " ",
             appId: " ",
             measurementId: " "
         };
+    ```

-    Initialize Firebase and export to use in other parts of our application - export const app = initializeApp(firebaseConfig);
+    - Initialize Firebase and export to use in other parts of our application:
+    ```plaintext
+        export const app = initializeApp(firebaseConfig);
     ```